JanLunge/orbit/Readme.md

 * a working `pyaudio` installation

 # optional
-- openai api key into .env named OPENAI_API_KEY (if you use chatgpt in th eai.py file)
+- openai api key into .env named OPENAI_API_KEY (if you use chatgpt in the ai.py file)
 - a porcupine hotword model and access key
-- an elevenlabs api key for tts ()
+- an elevenlabs api key for tts